mmoran0032/essentials/PYTHON.md

 sourcing commands to your profile.
 Launching a new terminal should show that `conda` is available and the `base` environment is active.

+While the Anaconda distribution has *almost* everything already installed, you'll need to add a few more things into your `base` environment to make general usage better:

+- `mypy`
+- `pylint`
+- `pytest`
+- `tqdm`

+Additionally, `mamba` (see [GitHub page][1]) looks promising from an engineering and resolution standpoint.
+There is a [Medium post][2] about it and two other packages as part of the ecosystem, and the project seems like the right step forward.

 ## Environment Setup

 Environments are used used to isolate Python versions and packages, and